 Provider compliance audits

-Applied Behavior Analysis (ABA) providers must comply with medical documentation and billing practices listed in the TRICARE Operations Manual (TOM), Chapter 18, Section 3; state and federal regulations; and provider participation agreements, policies and guidelines at all times.
-Providers who fail to demonstrate compliance are subject to additional education, payment recoupment, penalties, and/or more severe administrative actions as required by law and contract.
+ABA providers must comply with medical documentation and billing practices listed in the TOM, Ch.
+18, Sec.
+3; state and federal regulations and provider participation agreements, policies and guidelines.
+Providers who fail to demonstrate compliance are subject to additional education, payment recoupment, penalties, and more severe administrative actions as required by law and contract.

 Audit frequency

-An annual audit will be conducted for Autism Corporate Service Providers (ACSP) and sole ABA providers.
-A minimum of 30 records (if available) that include a combination of administrative records, medical documentation and one medical team conference progress note will be reviewed.
+An annual audit of 30 records is reviewed will be conducted for Autism Corporate Service Providers (ACSP) and sole ABA providers. that includes a combination of administrative records, medical documentation and one MTC progress note.
 Providers must submit medical records to Humana Military in response to any review requests on or before the due date specified.
 Medical records not received by the due date will negatively affect the audit score.

 Reviews for new providers